yaqwsx/bcthesis/symdivine.md

 inspiration for variables identification was taken from classical call stack.
-When a new block of memory is allocated in an \llvm program (function is called or an `alloca` instruction is interpreted), new memory segment is created and assigned to a the operation (function call or `alloca` instruction).
-Each automatic variable in the function body or element of array (in case of the `alloca` instruction) is then assigned an index (in source code and in further text referred as
-"offset") in this segment.
+When a new block of memory is allocated in an \llvm program (function is called or an `alloca` instruction is interpreted), new memory segment is created and assigned to the operation (function call or `alloca` instruction).
+Each automatic variable in the function body or element of array (in case of the `alloca` instruction) is then assigned an index (in source code and in further text referred as "offset") in this segment.
 Every instance of a live variable then can be identified by its segment and offset.
 Note that the first segment is reserved for global variables.

 Variables naming using segment and offset is required by the interpreter as this fixed naming allows straightforward implementation of strongly typed pointers,